PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/030-identity/020-primary-keys.md

 A primary key is the ultimate controller of a Polymesh identity.
 Each identity must have exactly one primary key that serves as its root of authority, able to manage all aspects of the identity including assets, permissions, and key management.

 :::warning
-Primary keys cannot be replaced if lost - they can only be rotated to a new key through a controlled [authorization](/authorizations) process requiring the primary key to initiate the rotation.
+Primary keys cannot be replaced if lost — they can only be rotated to a new key through a controlled [authorization](/authorizations) process.
+The rotation is normally initiated by the primary key, but a [secondary key](/identity/advanced/secondary-keys) with `add_authorization` permission can also initiate it — which is what makes such a key usable as a recovery path if the primary key is lost.
 Secure storage and backup of primary keys is critical.
 :::

 ## Supported Key Types